New Feature Exhibition in August July 12 2019

 This year's participants include Marc Barrett, Bobbi Baugh, Donne Bitner, Victor Bokas, Stacey Fletcher, Rene Guerin, Nancy Hamlin-Vogler, Tim Jaeger, Allison Kline, BJ Lantz, Inverna Lockpez, Karlene McConnell, Peggi Nadeau, Maureen Nagler, Sharon Osterholt, Joseph Palmerio, Sarah Rigas, Juliana Romnes, Per Hans Romnes, Robert Ross, Helaine Schneider, Glenda Taylor, Rose Thome Casterline, Trish Thompson, Anna Tomczak, Catherine Van Lancker, Cynthia Vener, and Cindy Wilson

 In contrast, Orlando based Plein-air painter Sharon Osterholt captures quieter summer moments.
 This can be seen in her piece titled Seahorses on the Beach (below) in which she paints a couple walking their dog along Flagler Avenue in New Smyrna Beach.
 The quality of light sets the mood in this relaxed, serene piece.
-The tops of the palm trees still radiate in the sun’s warmth, but cooler tones take over in the shadows, allowing the viewer to almost feel the relief from the heat of the day as the sun begins its decent towards the horizon.
+The tops of the palm trees still radiate in the sun’s warmth, but cooler tones take over in the shadows, allowing the viewer to almost feel relief from the heat of the day as the sun begins its descent towards the horizon.

-Maureen Kiefer Nagler is another Orlando artist that is expressing this theme in an entirely different way by exploring the ever-changing palette of the ocean.
+Maureen Kiefer Nagler is another Orlando artist that is expressing this theme in a different way by exploring the ever-changing palette of the ocean.
 Her abstracted seascape Above the Reef (below right) is bursting with intense colors and expressive movement that invokes feelings of crashing waves and embodies the energy of a churning ocean.